Ichthus-Development/ichthus-engineering-standards/README.md

 > **All public APIs must look natural, intentional, and idiomatic when consumed from both VB.NET and C#.**

-Language-specific tricks must never leak into shared contracts.
+Language-specific features must not leak into shared contracts.

 ---